ZG5991/postbored/resources/design_document.md

    **users**

-      String userID (Primary Key ) - user's email List<String> postHistory - list containing a user's messageIDs to query the message table List<String> commentHistory - list containing a user's messageIDs to query the message table
+      String userID (Primary Key ) - user's email List<String> postHistory - list containing a user's messageIDs to query the post table List<String> commentHistory - list containing a user's messageIDs to query the post table

    **posts**

-      String postID - HASH key UUID for the specific message String timeSent - (Converted from LocalDateTime) - sort key String postTitle - title of the message, limited to x chars String postBody  - main body of the message, limit to x characters.
+      String postID - HASH key UUID for the specific post String timeSent - (Converted from LocalDateTime) - sort key String postTitle - title of the post, limited to x chars String postBody  - main body of the post, limit to x characters.
       String posterID - email of the poster
-      String topic - topic of the specific message List<String> comments - a list of commentIDs for the specific post Integer likesCounter - number of users who liked the post, dislikes lower the score
+      String topic - topic of the specific post List<String> comments - a list of commentIDs for the specific post Integer likesCounter - number of users who liked the post, dislikes lower the score

       Indeces -
       post-time-index - HASH postID, SORT TimeSent - list of the user's posts by id to query from user post page topic-index - HASH topic, SORT TimeSent
-      post-comments-index - HASH postID, SORT timeSent - query the comments of a specific post
+      post-comments-index - HASH comments, SORT timeSent - query the comments of a specific post

    **comments**

-      String commentID - HASH key UUID for the specific message String timeSent - (Converted from LocalDateTime), use the Time over Date when sorting in order String commentContent  - main body of the comment, limit to x characters.
+      String commentID - HASH key UUID for the specific post String timeSent - (Converted from LocalDateTime), use the Time over Date when sorting in order String commentContent  - main body of the comment, limit to x characters.
       String commenterID - email of the user who is commenting String postID - the specific post being commented on

 ## Pages wireframes